 As we enter 2018 let’s look at the top 9 issues we find with SMSF.

-- Investment strategy not up to date – we come across this a lot with new funds that we administer.
+We come across this a lot with new funds that we administer.
 Investment strategies need to be updated annually and need to reflect the investment choices in the SMSF.
-An investment strategy that is out of date and is not consistent with the current investments held is a breach and will be dealt with under the SIS act.
+SMSF’s need to ensure that their investment strategy that is not out of date.
+What happens if it isn’t consistent with the current investments?
+It is held is a breach, to be dealt with under the SIS act.

-- Binding death nominations that are not consistent with the trust deed.
-With so many changes having come into effect from July 2017 and with the rush to update deeds there has been a side issue of determining whether binding death nominations are still current.
+With so many changes having come into effect from July 2017 SMSF’s needed to update their trust deed.
+There has been a side issue of determining whether binding death nominations are still current.
 Your binding death nomination needs to be reviewed by your solicitor so that it is: (a) consistent to the new deed & (b) reflects your overall estate plans, that is, it is consistent with your will and the enduring power of attorney as part of a larger estate plan.
-We often see binding death nominations that do not reference the required section of the trust deed or with dates or other important information missing.
+Often BDNs do not reference the required section of the trust deed or have other important information missing.
 As an enforceable legal document, this needs to be perfect.
 Talk to your adviser and solicitor if you have not already.

-- Time in the country.
-In order to satisfy your trustee obligations, you need to be of sound mind as well as being an Australian resident for tax purposes.
-If you do not satisfy either of these requirements you may technically not be able to be a trustee and therefore the SMSF would be in breach.
+To satisfy your trustee obligations, you need to be of sound mind and an Australian resident for tax purposes.
+If you do not satisfy either of these requirements you may technically not be able to be a trustee.
+Therefore the SMSF would be in breach.
 Talk to your adviser if you believe that there are any residency issues that may affect you.

-- Choosing the assets that fit the risk profile.
 Your SMSF should carry assets that fit your risk profile.
-Consider this, a retiring 65-year-old has a life expectancy of say 17 years but statistically if you reach 60 the chance of getting to 90 is very high so this may go between 17 years and 25 years.
-That’s a long time to be holding conservative assets.
+If a retiring 65-year-old has a life expectancy of say 17 years, that’s a long time to be holding conservative assets.
 If we assume a market cycle is between 7-10 years you will experience between 2-3 market cycles.
-This means you can and should make adequate provision for these cycles during your lifetime so that you are getting the most out of them. once again, talk to your adviser.
+This means you should make adequate provision for these cycles during your lifetime.